dhansel/IECDevice/examples/IECSD/README.md

   - Reading and writing data via the OPEN/PRINT#/INPUT# BASIC commands
   - Reading the device status (channel 15)
   - Deleting files by sending a "S:filename" DOS command on the command channel (channel 15)
+  - Creating ("MD:name"), changing ("CD:name") and deleting ("RD:name") directories via sending commands on the DOS command channel.
-  - Fast data transfer using JiffyDos
+  - Fast data transfer using JiffyDos, Epyx FastLoad and DolphinDos

 Limitations:
   - Only one file can be opened at a time